-Voit, Ursela lead Yanks over Mets 12-5 in twin-bill opener
+A year after demotion, Voit lifts Yanks over Mets 12-5

 TRAINER’S ROOM

-Mets: 2B Robinson Canó (left quadriceps), OF Brandon Nimmo (neck) and LHP Justin Wilson (left elbow) were to play for Triple-A Syracuse against Charlotte.
+Mets: 2B Robinson Canó (left quadriceps), OF Brandon Nimmo (neck) and LHP Justin Wilson (left elbow) were to play for Triple-A Syracuse against Charlotte. … RHP Noah Syndergaard left before the opener because of strep throat.

-Yankees: RHP Dellin Betances was scheduled for an MRI.
-Betances has been out all season with a shoulder impingement but is now feeling lat soreness. … OF-DH Giancarlo Stanton (biceps/shoulder/calf) was set to play for Class A Tampa.
-He has not played for the Yankees since March 31 and reinjured himself May 20 on the first day of his previous rehab assignment. … RHP Jonathan Loaisiga (right shoulder) threw on flat ground for the first time since May 9.
+Yankees: RHP Dellin Betances strained his lat muscle while pitching to batters in a simulated game on Friday and won’t throw for a few weeks, manager Aaron Boone said.
+Betances has not pitched in a game since March 17 because of a right shoulder impingement. … OF-DH Giancarlo Stanton went 2 for 4 with a solo home run as the DH for Class A Tampa in a doubleheader opener.
+Sidelined by biceps, shoulder and calf injuries, Stanton has not played for the Yankees since March 31 and reinjured himself May 20 on the first day of his previous rehab assignment. … RHP Jonathan Loaisiga (right shoulder) threw on flat ground for the first time since May 9.

 UP NEXT